mmseng/AislingMatHelper/README.md

 # Summary
 This is an Autohotkey script which helps to automate tedious keystrokes in Elite Dangerous.

-Specifically, this was designed for players pledged to the Aisling Duval power, to purchase and load preparation and fortification materials, and deliver these materials.
+Specifically, this was designed for players pledged to the Aisling Duval power, to automate the keystrokes required to purchase and load preparation and fortification materials, and deliver these materials.

 # Pre-requisites
 - Windows
 - PC version of Elite Dangerous
 - [https://www.autohotkey.com](Autohotkey) v1.1.31.00 or newer installed